- Checking out the UNESCO heritage site of Barumini Nuraghe

 A relatively early start to the day for the 1 hour journey to Cagliari airport.
-Depending on flight schedules, we’ll hopefully have some time for a wander around the city; the perfect place for those last minute goodies or to put your feet up in one of the many plazas sipping a last glass of vino rosso.
+Depending on flight schedules, we’ll hopefully have some time for a wander around the city; the perfect place for those last minute goodies or to put your feet up in one of the many piazze sipping a last glass of vino rosso.

 If you have a day or two to spare why not extend your trip with some trekking or sea kayaking exploring the picturesque coastline and sandy shores which stretch along the coast from Pula?
 Our local team can join you for a day’s guiding or we can provide the information and equipment to allow you to enjoy the routes self-guided, just give us a call for further info.

 Alternatively if you are looking for some city life and culture, we can arrange a guided cycle tour of Cagliari.

 The tour alternates between countryside and stunning coastal views.
 You’ll be riding primarily on well-paved roads, except for a few short sections of gravel / dirt roads that lead to your accommodation.